Making Suggestions, Offers and Invitations in English

 • Shall we invite more people to your birthday party?

-• Should we go to the beach or to the mountains for our trip?
+• Should we go to the beach or to the mountains?

-• Should we start the meeting now or wait for a few more attendees?
+• Should we start the meeting now or wait a little?

 Making offers

-• I will lend you my book if you are interested in reading it.
+• I’ll lend you my book if you want to read it.

-• I will send you the report by the end of the week.
+• I’ll send you the report by the end of the week.

-• Can we give you a hand with the decorations?
+• Can I give you a hand with the decorations?

 • Can I show you how to use this software?